hungyiloo/waterbox/README.md

 1. `npm install --save-dev leaflet @types/leaflet`
 2. Add `<link rel="stylesheet" href="node_modules/leaflet/dist/leaflet.css" type="text/css" media="screen" />` to the `<head>` of `index.html`
-3. `import * as L from 'leaflet';` at the top of `app.ts`
+3. `import * as L from 'leaflet';` at the top of `main.ts`

 Then you can use Leaflet normally within TypeScript.

 ## The Quick & Dirty Way
 If you want to load something quick smart, find the CDN URLs from https://cdnjs.com/ and put them in the `<head>` of `index.html`.
-You can refer to the global variables that the libraries expose within TypeScript (e.g. `app.ts`) but your editor may complain, since there are no types defined.
+You can refer to the global variables that the libraries expose within TypeScript (e.g. `main.ts`) but your editor may complain, since there are no types defined.

 For example, if you wanted to quickly import [Leaflet](https://leafletjs.com/examples/quick-start/), you'll need to use the global `L` interact with Leaflet.
 TypeScript doesn't know about `L`, so you'll need to tell it to ignore `L` by adding a line near the top of your TypeScript file: